 London’s Metropolitan Police placed under special measures amid failures

-The UK’s largest police force has been placed under special measures following a series of failures.
+The UK’s largest police force has been placed under special measures after a series of failures.

 It adds: “In the Engage phase, forces will develop an improvement plan to address the specific cause(s) of concern that has caused them to be placed in the advanced phase of the monitoring process.
 The force may receive support from external organisations such as the College of Policing or the National Police Chiefs’ Council, brokered by HMICFRS.”

-The move has come at a turbulent time for the force after former Met Police chief Dame Cressida Dick stepped down from her role as commissioner in April.
+The move comes at a turbulent time for the Met after former chief Dame Cressida Dick stepped down from her role as commissioner in April.

 Her replacement is expected to be unveiled in the summer, with Sir Stephen House running the force as acting commissioner.

-The family of child Q, one of the teenagers who was strip-searched, said they welcomed the decision.
+The family of Child Q, one of the teenagers, welcomed the decision.

 They said in a statement: “The Metropolitan Police has shown time and again that it cannot do its job properly and its officers’ actions have had life-changing, devastating consequences for innocent people across London, including Child Q. It is no wonder that there is little to no faith left in the Metropolitan Police.